 TEFL is an acronym for a qualification to teach the English language.
+If you have already done your TEFL certification many years ago and you are now asking yourself: “How long does the TEFL certification last?”, don’t worry.
 A TEFL certification does not technically expire.
 However, if there is a significant gap between your certificate and the job application, it is advisable to retake the course.
 Refreshing your certification gives you a higher chance of employment.

 A TEFL certificate typically takes about two to three months to complete working for most people.
 It is an online course, so there is not a final deadline that pressures you to work fast.
 Some TEFL courses will offer in-classroom instruction and learning.
 But in today’s digital world, these TEFL courses can costly and are not necessary.
 Hence, there are so many reputable online providers out there today.
 Many will even come with online tutor support if you have problems in any particular area of the course.

 It is not a requirement of the TEFL certification that you speak a second language.
 The only requirement is a fluency in English.
 However, knowing the local dialect of the area in which you intend to teach will certainly be helpful in your life outside of the classroom.
 Indeed, some employers will have their requirements that go above and beyond the requirements for TEFL.
 In other words, while a TEFL certificate is one of the requirements, it’s advised to augment your resume holistically to compete for the top available positions.